robert-burger/libosal/README.md

 The trace framework is used to do time-tracing of cyclic/periodic tasks.

-This is an example of how this is meant to use:
+This is an example of how this is meant to be used:

 ```c
 osal_trace_t my_trace;